MiyamotoAkira/website/_posts/2015-08-31-in-the-beginning.md

 ### The Tech

-In terms of technology, i have decided to use Jekyll for this website.
+In terms of technology, I have decided to use Jekyll for this website.
 There are a couple of  reasons for it.
 Which, of course, I will procceed to enumerate.
-What is the point otherwise.
+What is the point otherwise?.

 There is the point of limited time.
 I was working on creating my website from scratch.
 But there is not that much time available during the day, and there is more interesting code to write.